mxcop/mxcop/content/articles/fundamental-rc.md

 ## Observations

 Radiance Cascades is build on **two** key observations.
-So first, let's observe these together, and have a <span class="highlight">quick recap</span> afterwards.
+So first, let's observe these together, and have a <span class="highlight">short recap</span> afterwards.

 ### Angular Observation